 - Assess funding, impact, and policy coordination among U.S. government entities involved in public diplomacy, including countering disinformation.
 The U.S. has a number of entities engaged in different aspects of the information space, including USAGM, the Global Engagement Center, and Military Information Support Operations (MISO).
-The Administration should use the IPS to enhance effectiveness and coordination among increase their coherence and messaging impact as well as how agencies overlap with USAGM. - Reinforce welcoming students from the Indo-Pacific to the U.S. as a core IPS line of effort.
-The Administration should take further steps to encourage educational exchanges as a core line of effort under the IPS: shortening visa processing times for international students; addressing barriers to working in the U.S. after graduation; offering scholarships; and increasing the scope and scale of professional education programs like the U.S.-ASEAN and U.S.-Pacific Institutes for Rising Leaders.74 - Cultivate regional expertise at home.
-Expanding funding for U.S. students, academics, and experts to research and study in the Indo-Pacific will be important to building and sustaining regional expertise.
-Expanding funding, including through public-private partnerships, to organizations like the Council of American Overseas Research Centers, the Boren Fellowship and Fulbright for the Indo-Pacific will be important to achieving this goal.
+The Administration should use the IPS to enhance effectiveness and coordination among these entities to increase their coherence and messaging impact as well as assess how agencies overlap with USAGM. - Reinforce welcoming students from the Indo-Pacific to the U.S. as a core IPS line of effort.
+The Administration should take further steps to encourage educational exchanges as a core line of effort under the IPS: shortening visa processing times for international students; addressing barriers to working in the U.S. after graduation; offering scholarships; and increasing the scope and scale of professional education programs like the U.S.-ASEAN and U.S.-Pacific Institutes for Rising Leaders.